daniel-a-melo/pristine-angular/README.md

 ### Main improvements to be done

-- Add support to vendor CSS extraction
+- Uglify vendor CSS bundle
 - Add support to SASS
 - Review hash on filenames: Incluide hash on dlls and make sure they are stable upon builds.
 See link #1
 - Add an error screen on development mode